Federal Direct Loan Information:

 .
 Ventura College will electronically transmit loan information to the Direct Loan Servicing Center.

-Direct Stafford Loans are issued to students in multiple disbursements.
-Stafford borrowers will be charged loan fees which are deducted from the loan proceeds and are used to cover the costs of loan defaults and other administrative costs of the Direct Loan Program.
+Direct Loans are issued to students in multiple disbursements.
+Direct Loan borrowers will be charged loan fees which are deducted from the loan proceeds and are used to cover the costs of loan defaults and other administrative costs of the Direct Loan Program.
 After your loan has been certified, you will receive a Loan Disclosure Statement with pertinent information regarding your loan, including disbursement dates, deducted fees, and net disbursement amounts.

 Half-time enrollment (6 to 8 ½ units) must be maintained and is verified before each loan disbursement.